MurphyPone/murphypone.github.io/src/content/modeling-uncertainty.md

 ![](/images/uncertainty-5.jpg_large)

 This map is not based on _any primary sources_ such as polls, voting trends, economic conditions etc. Instead, Eli used the free API for Betfair.com, which is a prediction market that functions exactly like a gambling site for horse races (partially because it _is_ a gambling site for horse races).
-Contracts are priced by their odds and the odds constantly fluctuate in responce to bets, they also correspond directly to probabilities.
+Contracts are priced by their odds and the odds constantly fluctuate in response to bets, they also correspond directly to probabilities.
 In a sense, Dourado leveraged the well-studied wisdom of crowds in the form of tens of thousands of people confidence intervals about the uncertain outcome of the 2020 presidential election.

 Those two globs on the bottom are the probability distributions over the number of electoral votes cast for either party.
 People were offering each other rather conservative odds at that point as it was still election night, but you can see that most people still thought Biden would win as reflected by the peak of the blue hump aligning with ~310 votes on the x-axis and the red hump's peak (or mean) being closer to 230.